-Focus your BS in Information Technologies with the online web design and development concentration at Southern New Hampshire University.
+Focus your online Bachelor of Science in Information Technologies with the Web Design and Development concentration at Southern New Hampshire University.
 Our online web design and development program teaches students about the technical aspects of the web and how to leverage applications and data to create compelling online user experiences.

 With the web development degree online program, you'll study the issues and challenges of creating and maintaining websites, UX design and interface usability, and how to maximize the effects that online applications and websites have on public and private companies, government and municipal agencies, and nonprofit organizations.